IAQ Actions for School Administrators and School Board Members

 IAQ Management Plan

 - If you’re a public school district, make sure you have written an IAQ Management Plan that meets the state’s requirements.
-Minnesota Department of Education: Health and Safety Letter
+Minnesota Department of Education: Long-Term Facilities Maintenance

 - If you have no IAQ Management Plan, create one.
 You can use MDH’s Model IAQ Plan in Schools

 - Review your existing written Plan and be sure it complements related policies and that the practices and procedures described are followed.
 Remove or change out-date or irrelevant polices and procedures.
-Minnesota Department of Education: Health and Safety Letter
+Minnesota Department of Education: Long-Term Facilities Maintenance

 - Know where your IAQ Management Plan and supporting documents are located so that you can show it to parents and staff when they request to see it.